 Ghost stories don’t always have to be scary, and Ricky Gervais and company prove that their friendly neighborhood ghouls can not only bring the laughs but also the heart.

 Below are some behind the scenes tidbits from the ghostly comedy.

 1. A bad day inspired the plot.

 Writer and director David Koepp was finishing his film, Secret Window, when he needed a break from the busyness of a crowded set.
-While on a walk, he noticed a large, wooden tooth sign and the kernel of an idea began about an isolated dentist with the perfect profession because, as Koepp put it, “you can just shove cotton in people’s mouths when you want to shup them up.”
+While on a walk, he noticed a dentist's large, wooden tooth sign, and the kernel of an idea began...
+What if an isolated dentist didn't like people?
+Koepp said, “You can just shove cotton in people’s mouths when you want to shut them up.”